MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/e2e.md

 ### Developer programs

 Microsoft offers several developer programs to help you develop and publish Windows games.
-Consider joining a developer program if you want to develop games for Xbox One or integrate Xbox Live features in your game.
+Consider joining a developer program if you want to develop games for Xbox One and integrate Xbox Live features in your game.
 To publish a game in the Windows Store, you'll also need to create a developer account on Windows Dev Center.

 #### ID@Xbox